Find out about the qualifications and language requirements you need to enrol on your chosen degree at THUAS.

 - Cambridge English B2 First (FCE) / C1 Advanced (CAE) / C2 Proficiency (CPE)

-The test date may not be older than two years on 1 September 2023.
+The test date may not be older than two years on 1 September 2024.
+Language tests must be taken at a test centre.

 Requirements for a 4-year bachelor programme